 Step 3.
 Is there anything you don’t want?

 This will require extra delicacy, but if there’s anything you absolutely don’t want, find a tactful way to say it.
+(After all, over a third of gift recipients end up returning their gifts – might as well skip the trouble!)

 Explaining why you don’t want a type of gift will blunt the delivery to anyone who’s over-opinionated about etiquette.
 Just avoid any critical words (like cheap or harmful) and be sure to stick to only one type of exclusion, instead of a laundry list of what not to give.